Corollarium/Formularium/README.md

 - component validators: add new validators for your datatypes easily.
 - abstraction: abstract your CSS frameworks for simple element generation from code, like buttons or badges.
 - Graphql: declare your models in Graphql SDL and get the scaffolding for free.
 Works even better with [Modelarium](https://github.com/Corollarium/modelarium).
-- generate frontend scaffolding: stop writing verbose HTML and have manual labor to generate forms/cards/etc. Let this tool do all the basic work for you.
+- quickly generate frontend scaffolding: stop writing verbose HTML and have manual labor to generate forms/cards/etc. Let this tool do all the basic work for you and just refine the design if necessary.
 - component generation: generate React and Vue components with the corresponding HTML template.
-- SQL/Laravel typing: convert datatypes to your database generation with SQL and Laravel types.
+- SQL/Graphql/JS/Laravel typing: convert datatypes to your database with SQL and Laravel types, or quickly generate Graphql and JS code.

 ## Sponsors